Kazan: Kremlin

-The city has a citadel (Russian: кремль, tr. kreml', or sometimes Tatar: kirman), which was declared a World Heritage Site in 2000.
-Major monuments in the Kremlin are the five-domed, six-columned Annunciation Cathedral (1561–62) and the mysterious, formerly leaning Söyembikä Tower, named after the last queen of Kazan and regarded as the city's most conspicuous landmark.
+The city has a citadel (кремль, or sometimes Tatar: kirman), which was declared a World Heritage Site in 2000.
+Major monuments in the Kremlin are the five-domed, six-columned Annunciation Cathedral (1561–1562) and the mysterious, formerly leaning Söyembikä Tower, named after the last queen of Kazan and regarded as the city's most conspicuous landmark.

-Also of interest are the towers and walls, erected in the 16th and 17th centuries but later reconstructed; the Qol-Şarif Mosque, which has been rebuilt inside the citadel; remains of the Saviour Monastery (a 16th-century cathedral demolished by the Bolsheviks) with the Spasskaya Tower; and the Governor's House (1843–53), designed by Konstantin Thon, now the Palace of the President of Tatarstan.
+Also of interest are the towers and walls, erected in the 16th and 17th centuries but later reconstructed; the Kul Sharif Mosque, which has been rebuilt inside the citadel; remains of the Saviour Monastery (a 16th-century cathedral demolished by the Bolsheviks) with the Spasskaya Tower; and the Governor's House (1843–1853), designed by Konstantin Thon, now the Palace of the President of Tatarstan.

-Next door, the ornate baroque Sts-Peter-and-Paul's Cathedral on Qawi Nacmi Street and Marcani Mosque on Qayum Nasiri Street date back to the 18th century.
+Next door, the ornate baroque Saints Peter and Paul Cathedral on Qawi Nacmi Street, and Märcani Mosque on Qayum Nasiri Street date back to the 18th century.